savoirfairelinux/building-inclusive-open-source-software/docs/D-JFX.md

 ### Customizing accessibility actions behavior

 By overriding the [`executeAccessibleAction`](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/Node.html#executeAccessibleAction-javafx.scene.AccessibleAction-java.lang.Object...-) method, it is possible to execute custom behaviors when the user triggers an action like `FIRE` or `EXPAND` using a screen reader.
-More rarely, this method can also be useful to execute accessibility actions programmatically on behalf on the user.
+More rarely, this method can also be useful to execute accessibility actions programmatically on behalf of the user.

 ### Providing dynamic accessibility properties